tdely/umriss/README.md

-                                     seccomp: create and print a list of seccomp add_rule commands -s, --squash    bool    false    do not separate syscalls by thread -n, --nargs     bool    false    make number of syscall arguments significant -f=, --from=    string  ""       only record syscalls after observing given syscall --seccomp-ctx=  string  "ctx"    specify context var name for seccomp action
+                                     seccomp: create and print a list of seccomp add_rule commands -s, --squash    bool    false    do not separate syscalls by thread -n, --nargs     bool    false    make number of syscall arguments significant --annotate      bool    false    show short description of each syscall -f=, --from=    string  ""       only record syscalls after observing given syscall --seccomp-ctx=  string  "ctx"    specify context var name for seccomp action
 ```